-This course covers the same standard Euclidean geometry topics as are taught in the Geometry class with an emphasis on informal and formal proofs, transformations, and applications.
+PREREQUISITE: Algebra I Honors with a final grade of B or better, demonstrated proficiency on with an emphasis on informal and formal proofs, transformations, and applications.
 Students enrolled in Honors Geometry must be self-motivated with well-developed work habits and critical thinking skills.